Alberic Drummond-Willoughby, 22nd Baron Willoughby de Eresby1

 F, #20265, d. circa October 1624

-Mary Hopton was the daughter of Sir Owen Hopton and Anne Itchingham.1 She married William Brydges, 4th Baron Chandos of Sudeley, son of Edmund Brydges, 2nd Baron Chandos of Sudeley and Dorothy Bray.1 She died circa October 1624.1 She was buried on 23 October 1624 at Stepney, Middlesex, England.1
+Mary Hopton was the daughter of Sir Owen Hopton and Anne Itchingham.1 She married William Brydges, 4th Baron Chandos of Sudeley, son of Edmund Brydges, 2nd Baron Chandos of Sudeley and Dorothy Bray.1 She died circa October 1624.1 She was buried on 23 October 1624 at Stepney, London, EnglandG.1

-Her married name became Brydges.1 As a result of her marriage, Mary Hopton was styled as Baroness Chandos of Sudeley on 21 February 1593/94.
+Her married name became Brydges.1 After her marriage, Mary Hopton was styled as Baroness Chandos of Sudeley on 21 February 1593/94.

 Children of Mary Hopton and William Brydges, 4th Baron Chandos of Sudeley